hepplerj/Dissertation/chapters/manuscript-ch3.md

 Junipero Serra Way into the foothills.
-Despite the Coyote Hill and Sand Hill developments moving forward, the criticisms of Stanford were effective enough that by 1970 Stanford's own reports on land use began addressing the potential environmental impact impact explicitly than the University had been previously.^["Questions and Answers About Stanford Land Use," Campus Report Supplement, January 1971, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, M0970, Stanford University Archives, 2.]
+Despite the Coyote Hill and Sand Hill developments moving forward, the criticisms of Stanford were effective enough that by 1970 Stanford's own reports on land use began addressing the potential environmental impact explicitly than the University had been previously.^["Questions and Answers About Stanford Land Use," Campus Report Supplement, January 1971, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, M0970, Stanford University Archives, 2.]